Tushar4059x/Shiftora-website/content/blog/how-to-choose-ai-automation-agency.md

 ---
 title: "How to Choose an AI Automation Agency: The Complete Checklist"
 slug: "how-to-choose-ai-automation-agency"
-metaTitle: "How to Choose an AI Automation Agency: 2024 Checklist | ScaletrailAI"
+metaTitle: "How to Choose an AI Automation Agency: 2024 Checklist | ShiftoraAI"
 metaDescription: "Hiring an AI automation agency?
 Use this comprehensive checklist to evaluate providers, ask the right questions, and avoid costly mistakes."
 excerpt: "Not all automation agencies are equal.
 Here's exactly what to look for, what to ask, and red flags to avoid when choosing a partner."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-16"
 readTime: "12 min read"
 category: "Buying Guide"